By Fran Siracusa

 The Caribbean region is one critical area of the world that struggles with sustainable development.
 In the Yspaniola program and the two human rights organizations we visited (ASCALA and Centro Montalvo), we learned about disquieting facts and issues facing these batey communities.
 Specifically, we learned of the injustice of revoked citizenship, racism, discrimination, labor rights and lack of education.
 We were blessed to meet and work with community leaders like Julio, Wilson and Susana, teachers like Mayra, Maricela, Leidy, Daniel and Alejandra, volunteers like Amy and Tiffany, homestay moms like Cuca and Agustina, and neighbor children like Evelín, Darlín, Yuli and Alex.
 The Haitian/Dominican history and issues of which we learned now connected with the human faces and kind souls of our new friends listed here.

-As I reflect back on the symbolism of the rat (this time, referring to Chinese culture and beliefs), I envisage the rat’s intuitiveness, and consider how he is an incredible survivor.
+As I reflect back on our experience, I consider how our friends compare to an incredible survivor.
 Despite difficult circumstances, one has the power to use one’s resources to adapt, create, and problem-solve.
-The shrewd rat is relentless in taking care of its needs, remains suspicious of others, and exemplifies strong vitality.
-In another respect, the rat is yang and represents the beginning of a new day; may each of us reading this post consider anew our positions of solidarity, spread the Global Goals, and take action to “bring a deeper understanding of the world around us and provide better opportunities for everyone,” through Quality Education and Reducing Inequalities.
+May each of us reading this post consider anew our positions of solidarity, spread the Global Goals, and take action to “bring a deeper understanding of the world around us and provide better opportunities for everyone,” through Quality Education and Reducing Inequalities.